aerospike/aerospike-client-python/doc/query.rst

     .. method:: select(bin1[, bin2[, bin3..]])

         Set a filter on the record bins resulting from :meth:`results` or \
         :meth:`foreach`.

-If a selected bin does not exist in a record it will \
-        not appear in the *bins* portion of that record tuple.
+        If a selected bin does not exist in a record it will not appear in the *bins* portion of that record tuple.

     .. method:: where(predicate[, ctx])

-        Set a where *predicate* for the query, without which the query will \
+        Set a where *predicate* for the query.

+        You can only assign at most one predicate to the query.
-        behave similar to :class:`aerospike.Scan`.
-The predicate is produced by \
+        If this function isn't called, the query will behave similar to :class:`aerospike.Scan`.
-        one of the :mod:`aerospike.predicates` methods :meth:`~aerospike.predicates.equals` \
-        and :meth:`~aerospike.predicates.between`.

-        :param tuple predicate: the :py:func:`tuple` produced by one of the :mod:`aerospike.predicates` methods.
+        :param tuple predicate: the :class:`tuple` produced by either :meth:`~aerospike.predicates.equals` or :meth:`~aerospike.predicates.between`.
-        :param list ctx: the :py:func:`list` produced by one of the :mod:`aerospike_helpers.cdt_ctx` methods.
+        :param list ctx: the :class:`list` produced by one of the :mod:`aerospike_helpers.cdt_ctx` methods.

-        .. note:: Currently, you can assign at most one predicate to the query.

     .. method:: results([,policy [, options]]) -> list of (key, meta, bins)